sanespi09/sanespi09/README.md

 taking advantage of my previous knowledge in graphic design.

 As I refined my skills in the area,
-I began to feel attracted by what was happening behind the scenes,
+I began to feel attracted to what was happening behind the scenes,
 so, in the beginings of 2021 I decided to study back-end technologies
 and get a better grasp about this broad area, with the goal of becoming a Full Stack developer.